Featured Refrigeration Monitoring

 Industries most impacted by the phasedown include

 • Refrigeration and air conditioning (HVAC/R): This industry will experience a full-blown shift.
-Manufacturers must develop and procure equipment compatible with low GWPl alternatives, while service technicians will require training to handle new refrigerants safely.
+Manufacturers must develop and procure equipment compatible with low-GWP alternatives, while service technicians will require training to handle new refrigerants safely.

 • Retailers: Supermarkets and retail stores must maintain proper temperature in freezers and display cases.
 They will now have to find cost-effective and energy-efficient replacements for their existing HFC refrigerators.

-• Cold storage warehouses: Cold storages require consistent cooling for perishable goods.
-Finding large-scale, low-GWP refrigeration systems will be a top priority for these facilities.
+• Cold storage warehouses: Cold storage warehouses require consistent cooling for perishable goods.

 • Industrial process facilities: Food processing, pharmaceuticals, and chemical manufacturing rely heavily on HFC-based refrigeration for temperature control.
 They will now have to find efficient replacements to ensure smooth operation.